-By agreeing to donate under Gift Aid the Royal Opera House Foundation receives an extra 25p for every £1 that you give.
-This makes a huge difference and makes your donation go further, so if you are a UK tax payer* please tick the Gift Aid box when making an online donation, sign the Gift Aid declaration when returning membership or donation forms, or feel free to ask us to send you a declaration to complete.
+By Gift Aiding your donation, the Royal Opera House Covent Garden Foundation receives an extra 25p for every £1 that you give, making your donation go even further.
+If you are a UK taxpayer* please tick the Gift Aid box when donating online, sign the declaration when returning membership or donation forms, or feel free to contact us by email or on +44 (0)20 7212 9515 to send you a declaration form to complete.

 Payroll Giving is a way to give one off payments or regularly through your employment

 Donations are made out of income before income tax, so that the donor gets the tax relief immediately on their donation.
 This is run by Payroll Giving Agencies who charge an administrative fee and who run this on behalf of employers.
 Check with your employer to see if you have a scheme.
 Employees are allowed to nominate any charity they like to receive the donation – they are not restricted to their employer’s choice of charity.

 You can make tax effective donations to the American Friends of Covent Garden.
 This is a 501 (C) 3 based in New York which supports the Royal Opera House.
 For further details please contact the Development & Enterprises finance team at firstname.lastname@example.org, +44 (0)20 3772 6302.

 If you are a US taxpayer and have an account with CAF you may be able to register for the American Donor Fund to benefit from a tax break on US income.

 Do please note however that none of the above content constitutes tax advice and is a generic overview of options for donors, if you are unsure of any tax issues that you may have (in particular if you are considering making a significant donation, or if your tax affairs are at all complex) seek professional advice.